Historically, one of the first implementations of the QA system was the program BASEBALL (1961), created at Stanford

-- Machine learning as a branch of artificial intelligence.
+- Machine learning is a branch of artificial intelligence.

 - What is deep learning?

 - What are the differences, and what brings the future for those technologies?

-Before we start, there is one thing that has to be established: a set of rules that have to be followed when solving problems is what we call an algorithm.
-In machine learning, those algorithms are used to perform calculations in order to find the answer.
+Before we start, there is one thing that must be established: a set of rules that have to be followed when solving problems is what we call an algorithm.
+In machine learning, those algorithms are used to perform calculations to find the answer.

 What is AI (Artificial intelligence)

 First of all, we need to establish that machine learning and artificial intelligence are not the same things, even though those notions are often used interchangeably.
 Artificial intelligence has a much broader scope than machine learning.
 It is the science together with the engineering of making computers behave like humans.
 It is an incorporation of human intelligence into machines.
-We can speak of artificial intelligence when a machine completes a task that is based on algorithms by making ‘intelligent’ choices.
+We can speak of artificial intelligence when a machine completes a task based on algorithms by making ‘intelligent’ choices.
 AI means to replicate the way the human brain works and things.